 If you don’t want to deal with all of the details, choosing a commission-based real estate agent is a better option for you.
 Otherwise, you might end up spending more money on a flat fee real estate agent.
 Remember, the more services you need, the more you’ll pay.
 It’s worth comparing the two and talking to perspective agents to figure out what will work best for you.

-If you’re looking for a real estate agent you can trust, First Star Realty is here to help.
+If you’re looking for homes for sale in Northwest Arkansas, First Star Realty is here to help.
 We’re committed to providing five-star realtor services to all of Northwest Arkansas and work to make the home buying process as simple as possible.
 First Star Realty will work with you throughout the entire selling process so you don’t have to stress.
 Our clients always come first, so if you’re ready to buy, or sell, a home, contact us today.
 Our team of highly seasoned real estate professionals is dedicated to providing exceptional, personalized service to all of our clients.
 Call us today at 479-267-1600 or fill out a contact form on our website.